What matters operationally

 Practical route-planning examples

-Example 4: Narrow street in Burslem with parked cars both sides.
-Choose a long-wheelbase van for clearance, approach from the wider end, and use dollies to cut time from a partial carry.
+Example 4: Narrow street in Burslem with parked cars on both sides.
+A more suitable van size and a planned approach from the wider end reduce manoeuvring time.

 Practical route-planning checklist

-• Permit or timed bay limits → Secure visitor permits or a bay dispensation and align arrival exactly with the permitted loading window.
+- Permit or timed bay limits → Secure permits or a dispensation and line arrival up with the legal loading window.

 Apply neighbourhood context